Sister Act: Accolades

-Controversy and lawsuits
+Lawsuits

 On June 10, 1993, actress Donna Douglas and her partner Curt Wilson in Associated Artists Entertainment, Inc. filed a $200 million lawsuit against The Walt Disney Company, Whoopi Goldberg, Bette Midler, their production companies, and Creative Artists Agency claiming the film was plagiarized from the book A Nun in the Closet, owned by the partners.
 Douglas and Wilson argued that, in 1985, they had developed a screenplay for the book, which had been submitted to Disney, Goldberg, and Midler three times during 1987 and 1988.
 The lawsuit noted over 100 similarities between the movie and the book/screenplay as evidence of plagiarism.
 In 1994, Douglas and Wilson declined a $1 million offer in an attempt to win the case.
 The judge found in favor of Disney and the other defendants.
 Wilson stated at the time, "They would have had to copy our stuff verbatim for us to prevail."

 In November 2011, a nun named Delois Blakely filed a lawsuit against The Walt Disney Company and Sony Pictures claiming that The Harlem Street Nun, an autobiography she wrote in 1987, was the basis for the 1992 film.
 She alleged that a movie executive expressed an interest in the movie rights after she wrote a three-page synopsis.
 She sued for "breach of contract, misappropriation of likeness and unjust enrichment."
 Blakely dropped the original lawsuit in January 2012 to serve a more robust lawsuit in late August 2012 with the New York Supreme Court, asking for $1 billion in damages from Disney.
 In early February 2013, the New York Supreme Court dismissed the lawsuit with prejudice, awarding no damages to Blakely.

 Home media

+The film was released on VHS on November 13, 1992 by Touchstone Home Video.
+It proved very successful in the video rental market, and ended up as the top rental of 1993 in the United States.
 The Region 1 DVD was released on November 6, 2001; however, the disc has no anamorphic enhancement, similar to early DVDs from Buena Vista Home Entertainment.
 Special Features include the film's theatrical trailer; music videos for "I Will Follow Him" by Deloris and the Sisters, and "If My Sister's in Trouble" by Lady Soul, both of which contain clips from the film; and a featurette titled "Inside Sister Act: The Making Of".

 The all-region Blu-ray including both films was released on June 19, 2012, with both films presented in 1080p.
 The three-disc set also includes both films on DVD with the same bonus features as previous releases.